telerik/blazor-docs/components/datepicker/overview.md

 * `Enabled` - Specifies whether typing in the input is allowed.
 * `Height` - Defines the height of the DatePicker.
 Defaults to 28.
 * `Format` - Specifies the format of the DateInput of the DatePicker.
 Defaults to `yyyy-MM-dd`.
-* `Min` - Sets the minimum allowed date of the date picker.
-Defaults to 1 Jan 1900.
-* `Max` - Sets the maximum allowed date of the date picker.
-Defaults to 31 Dec 2099.
 * `PopupHeight` - Defines the height of the DatePicker's Popup.
 Defaults to 280;
 * `PopupWidth` - Defines the width of the DatePicker's Popup.
 Defaults to 320.
 * `Value` - The current value of the input.
 Can be used for binding.